Your 8th Arrondissement of Paris Guide

 - Mimosa, Hôtel de la Marine (2 Rue Royale) Jean-François Piège’s restaurant with a deviled egg bar in a Riviera spirit of the 60s.

-- Mun (52 Avenue des Champs-Elysées) the exclusive terrace restaurant on the roofs of Chanel headquarters.
+- Mun (52 Avenue des Champs-Elysées) the exclusive terrace restaurant on the roof of Chanel's headquarters.

 - Pavillon Ledoyen (8 Avenue Dutuit) a Michelin star gourmet restaurant with a blend of French and international flavors.